Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ### -ExtensionName
 The extension name.
-If this parameter is not specified, default values used are AzureDiskEncryption for windows VMs and AzureDiskEncryptionForLinux for Linux VMs
+If this parameter is not specified, default values used are AzureDiskEncryption for Windows VMs and AzureDiskEncryptionForLinux for Linux VMs

 ```yaml
 Type: System.String